dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmIanDelay:

-    :ref:`IAN Delay <dcmIanDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS after which an IAN for a received study is sent to configured IAN destinations.
+    :ref:`IAN Delay <dcmIanDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMnS after which an IAN for a received study is sent to configured IAN destinations.
 If absent, IANs are triggered by received MPPS.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmIanDelay)"
     "
     .. _dcmIanTimeout:

-    :ref:`IAN Timeout <dcmIanTimeout>`",string,"Timeout in ISO-8601 duration format PnDTnHnMn.nS for waiting on receive of instances referenced in MPPS; check for completeness forever if absent.
+    :ref:`IAN Timeout <dcmIanTimeout>`",string,"Timeout in ISO-8601 duration format PnDTnHnMnS for waiting on receive of instances referenced in MPPS; check for completeness forever if absent.
 May be overwritten by configured values for particular Archive Network AEs.

     (dcmIanTimeout)"
     "